krefikk/n-queens-solver/README.md

 Optimized 2: If a queen is placed in a row or a column, no other queen is placed in that row or column.<br>
 Backtracking: With the backtracking approach, it quickly obtains valid board states by memorizing the states it has checked.

+# Usage
+Download the nqueens.zip from Releases tab and run the .exe file

 # Dependencies
 Only C. No external library used.